 Photo Courtesy of Emerils.com

-The vast majority of coffee drinks that you’ll find at one of our Weaver’s Coffee & Tea cafes or any coffee shop in general start with an espresso shot.
+The vast majority of coffee drinks that you’ll find in any coffee shop in general start with an espresso shot.
 While the caffeine level may stay the same in all espresso-based drinks, the cost of an espresso shot is less expensive than other espresso drinks on the menu.
 If you ever need a fast pick me up on your way to work a quick espresso shot will get you there in no time.
 Take a look at the crema on this shot at our San Rafael cafe, this is why our customers are so loyal, and constantly spreading the word about our coffee to their friends and family.

 Espresso Shot at Weaver's Coffee & Tea

 Combining this simple espresso shot with various other elements leads to the creation of the majority of the espresso drinks a customer will find on a coffee shop menu.

 One of the classic espresso drinks found at all specialty coffee shops would be an americano.
 The americano is simply a combination of a single shot of espresso added to the top of a cup of hot water.
 The americano is the perfect drink for a coffee drinker looking to maintain the strong taste of espresso rather than that of a traditional cup of coffee.
 While many customers add milk and sugar to an americano as they would a cup of coffee, drinking it black allows consumers to get the intense flavor profile from the espresso shot.
 By pulling the shot on top of the americano rather than pouring the water on top of the already pulled espresso, our barista is able to maintain the crema found on the top layer of an espresso shot rather than diluting it.

 Photo Courtesy of Brazilianespresso.com